 We work for the oak woodlands

 In years past, Tuolumne County supervisors have aligned with the local building industry to attempt to throw out every wildlife policy that is not the absolute minimum set by the State.
-County staff and board members have routinely spoken at public sessions their intent to eliminate protection for old growth oaks, for the relatively rare valley oaks, and for any wildlife species that does not have mandated protections in place.
+At public meetings, County staff and board members have routinely shared their intent to eliminate protections for old growth oaks, for the relatively rare valley oaks, and for any wildlife species that does not have mandated protections in place.
 CSERC will continue to advocate for these and similar policies to be put in place to protect these precious resources that help define the rural character of the area.

 How we protect the land